Written by Richard Perry

 • Technical analysis indicators

-If you prefer you can also watch several white-labelled education videos too.
-And if that’s not enough you can also sign up for the free eBook where there is even more to digest.
+If you prefer, you can also watch various educational videos.
+And if that is not enough, you can sign up for a free e-book where there is even more to digest.

-For registered clients, there is the “Sharp Trader” trading academy.
-This is where you can get more analytical content with technical and fundamental analysis in addition to more video and written educational content.
+For registered clients, there is the “Sharp Trader” Academy, where you can get more content related to technical and fundamental analysis in addition to video and written educational materials.

 Trading Central